-- I hold that life and Nature are sacred, and I will do my best to protect both.
+6. Value life and Nature, for they are sacred or Divine, and do your best to protect both.

-- I commit to create for myself a rule of life which will guide my self-cultivation, and which will include practices such as sagecraft, affirmations, critical thinking, meditation, compassion, active listening, solitude, simplicity, and Nature immersion.
+10. Develop a rule of life that incorporates the disciplines most fitted to your current need.
+Suggested disciplines include sagecraft, affirmations, critical thinking, meditation, compassion, active listening, solitude, simplicity, and Nature immersion.

-The Twelve Principles supersedes all other declarations and statements, and is effective as of January 18, 2021.
+The Ten Principles supersedes all other declarations and statements, and is effective as of February 8, 2021.
 Copyright © 2021 by Jay N. Forrest.
 All Rights Reserved.

 NOTE: Bodhidaoism is pronounced: Bo-dee-DOW-ism